Teaching Research Institute Staff

 Mr. Mark Schalock is an Associate Fellow at TRI and brings varied experience in educational research, evaluation and data analysis.
 He had directed or co-directed numerous evaluation and/or research projects More about Mark Schalock at the local, state and national level for nearly 30 years.
 His work during this time has focused on the areas of teacher preparation and licensure, teacher mentoring and induction, professional development, and more recently autism and deaf-blindness.
 Mr. Schalock has authored or co-authored more than 30 journal articles and book chapters on program and personnel evaluation, measurement, educational accountability and productivity, and research on the efficacy autism interventions.

-Candace (Candi) Scott is an Early Childhood Technical Assistance Specialist with COI's Central Coordination of Oregon's Child Care Resource & Referral system.
-More about Candace Scott She has served as an instructor and head teacher at Oregon State University's Child Development Center, as a Head Start teacher, and as a teacher in the Corvallis, Lebanon, and Hermiston school districts.
+Candice (Candi) Scott is an Early Childhood Technical Assistance Specialist with COI's Central Coordination of Oregon's Child Care Resource & Referral system.
+More about Candice Scott She has served as an instructor and head teacher at Oregon State University's Child Development Center, as a Head Start teacher, and as a teacher in the Corvallis, Lebanon, and Hermiston school districts.
 Candi has an MS in Counseling and a BA in Elementary Education from Oregon State University.

 Visiting Professor - Early Intervention for Autism | Chinese Medicine Research